-If we are to know ourselves rightly, honor our history, radically improve our present and forge a future worthy of the names African and human, then we must reaffirm and renew our moral and social vanguard role, and wage righteous and relentless resistance to evil and injustice everywhere.
-And put forth in plan and practice a new history and hope for our people and humankind.
-In the months of February and March, which we of Us have designated as Black History Month I (General Focus) and Black History Month II (Women Focus), our people have set aside time and space to celebrate ourselves “in history” and “as history.”
+If we are to know ourselves rightly, honor our history, radically improve our present and forge a future worthy of the names African and human, then we must reaffirm and renew our moral and social vanguard role as a people, wage righteous and relentless resistance to evil and injustice everywhere, and put forth in plan and practice a new history and hope for our people and humankind.
+In the months of February and March, which we of Us have designated as Black History Month I (General Focus) and Black History Month II (Women Focus), our people have set aside time and space to celebrate ourselves in history and as history.
 For we are producers and products of this sacred narrative, and the subject and center of this awesome record and struggle, the most ancient of human histories.

 This emergence of national moral leadership from among us in times of crisis is a recurrent historical process reminiscent of the time of the Black Freedom Movement and Malcolm X, Fannie Lou Hamer, Martin King, Ella Baker, et al, leaders who understood and practiced leadership as a moral vocation in service of the people, the good society and the just world.
 They did not put their hopes in an elected man, but in a chosen, built and sustained Movement.
 The point is that these and other leaders of the Movement challenged the country to change, move from oppression to freedom, repent its racist savagery and redeem and remake itself.